Sanoj32/Major-Project/README.md

 # Major-Project
-A central repo for sharing resources, workflow and roadmaps.
+A central repo for sharing resources, workflows and roadmaps.